 Are there other options available to me besides paying my ticket?

-Option #1 - Pay your fine as indicated on the back of your ticket.
+Choice A - Pay your fine as indicated on the back of your ticket.
 Paying the fine means you admit to the violation listed on your ticket.
 Occasionally the ticket you receive has a printed fine amount, but the actual fine amount reflected by our record is different.
 Usually the actual fine amount is higher.
 This may be attributed to the fact that many county governments add surcharges to tickets by ordinance that the state does not reflect when the ticket is printed.
 Points may be assessed against your driving record if the violation is one that carries points.
 Click here for information to pay your ticket.

-Option # 2 - Request a hearing by notifying the Clerk's Office, in person or in writing, within thirty (30) calendar days of issuance.
+Choice B - Request a hearing by notifying the Clerk's Office, in person or in writing, within thirty (30) calendar days of issuance.
 Your case will be scheduled for a civil infraction arraignment hearing where you will be formally advised of the charge against you.
 You may at that time change your plea and the hearing will take place.
 If you still want to contest the charge, the case will be continued over to a non-jury trial for a later date.

-Florida law allows you thirty (30) calendar days from the issue date of your ticket to comply with one of these options.
+Florida law allows you thirty (30) calendar days from the issue date of your ticket to comply with one of these choices.
 If you fail to select one within the thirty day compliance period, you are subject to late fees and possible suspension of your driver license.
 If you continue to drive on a suspended license, you may be arrested by any law enforcement agency.
-If you have any questions about your options, please call the number provided on your citation or contact your nearest Clerk of Courts Office for assistance.
+If you have any questions about your choices, please call the number provided on your citation or contact your nearest Clerk of Courts Office for assistance.

 How do I enter a not guilty plea to a civil traffic infraction?